 - a) identification of Work in advance

 - b) planning, prioritising and scheduling of Maintenance

 - c) recording all completed Work

 - d) making payment Claims

 - e) managing the process

-- f) changing / improving the system
+- f) changing / improving the system, and

 - g) auditing the Contractor's management / supervision procedures.

-The Contractor must maintain accurate, up-to-date files (whether computer-based or manual) of:
+The Contractor must maintain accurate, up to date files (whether computer-based or manual) of:

 - a) Network inspection reports, and

 - b) Forward List of Work including:

-- i. issued Works orders
+- i. issued works orders, and

 - ii. list of completed Activities.

-The Contractor must submit these files (including the Forward List of Works) to the Principal on the 25th of each month, unless requested otherwise by the Principal.
+The Contractor must submit these files (including the Forward List of Work) to the Principal on the 25th day of each month, unless requested otherwise by the Principal.